Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy: Finite sample analysis

 Whereas Assumption~\ref{assumption:inclusion_row} is about the low rank approximation of the signal across \tr\, and \te, Assumption~\ref{assumption:inclusion_M} is about the counterfactual moment in relation to \tr\, after cleaning.
 With $\hat{M}=[\{b(D^{\tr},\bhX)\}^T Y^{\tr}]$, which reverts to error-in-variable regression, Assumption~\ref{assumption:inclusion_M} immediately holds.
 In other cases, it limits the counterfactual queries that an analyst may ask.
-Because it is about empirical quantities, we view it as a diagnostic tool that an analyst should use to determine whether the counterfactual can be extrapolated.
+Because it concerns empirical quantities, it may be viewed as a diagnostic tool to determine whether the counterfactual can be extrapolated.

-As before, we introduce a theoretical device $\eta^*$ as the coefficient of the best low rank nonlinear approximation to $\alpha_0$.
-In particular, we approximate